Young Marble Giants: History

-Young Marble Giants formed from the ashes of the band True Wheel which also included friends Matthew Davis and Louise Porter who later signed to EMI.
-Stuart Moxham wrote the majority of the band's songs.
-Their sound was characterised by Phil's prominent bass lines, Stuart's rhythm guitar (a Rickenbacker 425) and Galanti electric organ lines and Statton's vocals.
-Stuart Moxham's girlfriend, Wendy Smith, lent him the money to buy the Rickenbacker.
-Smith, an art student in Cardiff at the time Young Marble Giants formed, photographed the band's US tour, and also designed cover art for several singles and albums by Weekend.
+Members of Young Marble Giants had previously been in a band called True Wheel.
+Stuart Moxham's girlfriend, Wendy Smith, lent him the money to buy his Rickenbacker.
+(Smith, an art student in Cardiff at the time Young Marble Giants formed, photographed the band's US tour, and also designed cover art for several singles and albums by Weekend.)

 Very early in their existence, there was a fourth member of the band, Peter Joyce, who was a cousin of the Moxham brothers.
 Joyce was a telephone engineer and skilled at electronics, and had made his own synthesiser from a kit.
 It made sounds similar to Eno's synths in the early Roxy Music, and Kraftwerk, both of which employed similar 'low-tech/high-tech' electronics.
 Young Marble Giants used tape recordings of Joyce's home-made drum machine, since they did not wish to have a drummer at that time.
 They were also interested in effects devices such as ring modulators and reverb units, with the emphasis always on simplicity.